zoho/react-native-zohodesk-portal-sdk/README.md

 #### Android

-Open the android folder of your react-native project in Android Studio or any other platform for Android development.
+Open the android folder of your react-native project in Android Studio.
 Add the following maven repository in the project level build.gradle file.

   ```allprojects {